Trustless/Trading/README.md

 ### Token Management for Humans... and otherwise.

-TTT provides the user an API for minting, monitoring, or manipulating any number of fungible (ERC20-like)or nonfungible token (NFTs) styles, even SBTs!
+TTT provides the user an ABI for minting, monitoring, or manipulating any number of fungible (ERC20-like)or nonfungible token (NFTs) styles, even SBTs!
 This aims to be the penultimate step in blockchain token management and we intend to use the community's feedback on this project to reach the final rung.

-Heavily adapted from open source code originally developed by the Ethereum Community especially Geordi B. (you know who you are), research catalysed by ConsenSys, bravery by Slock.it, and security considerations by Open Zeppelin namely: ERC20, TheDAO, MiniMe, ERC721, ERC777, and very notably the ERC1155.
+Heavily adapted from open source code originally developed by the Ethereum Community and research catalysed by ConsenSys, bravery by Slock.it, and security considerations by Open Zeppelin.

 ## The Solidity